Scientific Name

 How to Grow and Care

 Plant rooted cuttings in spring after the possibility of frost has passed.
-Space the cuttings 6 to 24 inches (15 to 60 cm) apart for trailing species, using closer spacing for quicker coverage.
+For trailing species, space the cuttings 6 to 24 inches (15 to 60 cm) apart, using closer spacing for quicker coverage.
 Dig a hole just a little larger than the roots at the cutting's base.
 Put the roots in the hole, cover them with soil, and tamp the soil firmly in place.
 For erect or mounding species, space them according to the mature dimensions of the particular species.

 Water the plants immediately after planting, but let the top inch (2.5 cm) of soil dry before watering again.
-Water your plants in this manner through the first spring and summer they are in place.
-They are drought-tolerant once established when they need watering only during extended dry periods.
+This method should be used throughout the first spring and summer.
+Once established, the plants are drought-tolerant and need watering only during extended dry periods.

 Learn more at How to Grow and Care for Lampranthus.